FoV-NeRF: Foveated Neural Radiance Fields for Virtual Reality: Related Work

 \subsection{Image-based View Synthesis}

 Image-based rendering (IBR) has been proposed in computer graphics to complement the traditional 3D assets and ray propagation pipelines \cite{levoy1996light,gortler1996lumigraph,shum2000review}.
-Benefiting from the uniform 2D representation, it delivers pixel-wise high quality without compromising performance.
-However, one major limitation of IBR is the demand for large and dense data acquisition, resulting in limited and sparse view ranges.
-To address this problem, recent years have witnessed extensive research on synthesizing novel image-based views instead of fully capturing or storing them.
+Benefiting from the flexible 2D representation, it delivers pixel-wise high quality without compromising rendering performance.
+However, a major limitation of IBR is its sparse and small viewing range, narrowing the applicability in the smooth VR viewing experience where the head/gaze continuously moves.
+To address this problem, recent research has been exploring synthesizing novel image-based views instead of fully capturing them.
 Examples include synthesizing light fields \cite{LearningViewSynthesis,Li2020LF,mildenhall2019llff} and multi-layer volumetric videos \cite{Broxton:immersiveLF}.
-However, despite being more compact, the synthesis is usually in a locally interpolated fashion than globally applicable with highly dynamic VR camera motions.
+However, the synthesis usually suffers from the trade-off between optimal quality and fast performance.